 Please note that the AOM reserves the right to cancel an ESW due to insufficient registrations in which case registrants will receive a full refund of registration fees paid.

 If I need an accommodation, what do I do?

 The AOM is committed to providing an environment that is inclusive and that is free from barriers.
 The AOM commits to provide an accommodation to ESW participants with disabilities, while maintaining the overall integrity of the program.

-Individuals requiring accommodation are encouraged to make their request in writing to the AOM's Manager of Events and Corporate Partnerships (ECP), Laura Da Rocha, at least 14 days prior to their scheduled ESW.
+Individuals requiring accommodation are encouraged to make their request in writing to the AOM's Manager of Clinical Knowledge Translation (CKT), Alexa Minichiello, at least 14 days prior to their scheduled ESW.

 Information necessary to understand and respond to the accommodation request should be provided.

 If possible, please provide the following:

 - Details of the specific accommodation requested or any known special requirements.